-These Vegan Pumpkin Snickerdoodles are dairy-free, eggless and made without cream of tartar!
+This Vegan Pumpkin Snickerdoodles recipe is dairy-free, eggless and made without cream of tartar!
 These cookies are easy to make and bake up soft and chewy.
+And best of all, this recipe requires no chill time!

-These pumpkin snickerdoodles are dairy-free, vegan and make your whole house smell like fall.
-They only require 9 ingredients and bake up super soft and chewy.
+These Pumpkin Snickerdoodles are dairy-free, vegan, and make your whole house smell like fall.
+They only require 9 simple ingredients and bake up super soft and chewy.
 This recipe is perfect for beginners and seasoned bakers alike.

 Jump to:

-Vegan Butter: My favorite vegan butters for baking are Soy-Free Earth Balance Buttery Sticks and Country Crock Plant Butter Sticks.
+Vegan Butter: My favorite vegan butter for baking is Country Crock Plant Butter Sticks.

 Instructions

-First, cream vegan butter and brown sugar together.
+Step 1.
+First, cream vegan butter and brown sugar together until light and fluffy.

-Then, add pumpkin purée and vanilla and mix to combine.
+Then, add pumpkin purรฉe, non-dairy milk and vanilla and mix to combine.

-Next, add flour, baking powder, baking soda, salt and pumpkin pie spice and mix to form the dough.
+Step 2.
+Next, add flour, baking powder, baking soda, salt, and pumpkin pie spice and mix to form the dough.

-Now use a 3 tablespoon cookie scoop to scoop the dough onto a parchment-lined baking sheet.
-Wrap it with plastic and chill for 1 hour.
+Step 3.
+Now, use a 3-tablespoon cookie scoop to scoop 8 dough balls onto a parchment-lined baking sheet.

-Finally, roll the dough balls in cinnamon sugar and bake!
+Roll each of the cookie dough balls in cinnamon sugar and place them back onto the baking sheet.

 If you don't have store-bought pumpkin pie spice, make your own!
 To make it combine:

-1 ½ teaspoons cinnamon, 1 teaspoon ginger, ¼ teaspoon allspice, and a pinch of each nutmeg and clove.
+1 ยฝ teaspoons cinnamon, 1 teaspoon ginger, ยผ teaspoon nutmeg, and a pinch of clove.

 Equipment

-- 1 Large Mixing Bowl or Stand Mixer with Paddle Attachment
+- 1 Hand Mixer or Stand Mixer with paddle attachment

 - 1 3 tablespoon Cookie Scoop